powergama/powergim/docs/powergim.md

 candidates such that the net present value of total system costs (capex and opex) are minimised.

-It is built on top of the [Pyomo/PySP](http://www.pyomo.org/) package.
+It is built on top of the [Pyomo](http://www.pyomo.org/) package.

 ### Two-stage optimisation
 PowerGIM is formulated as a two-stage optimisation problem, and there may be a time delay between the two investment stages.
 First-stage variables represent the *here-and-now* investments that are of primary interest.
-Second-stage variables include operational decisions and second-stage investments.
+Second-stage variables include operational decisions and future investments.

 ### Uncertainty - stochastic programming